atabegruslan/Others/Illustrations/web.md

 **Closure**

-- FUNCTIONS WITH PRESERVED DATA.
-- Function that access variables outside its scope.
+- Function that uses variables to its outside and remembers their state.
-- Function that captures the state of the surrounding environment.
-- A function that remembers the external things used inside.

 Example of a closure that isn't anonymous:
 ```js